fardeenhasib/Covid-19-detection-from-volumetric-chest-ct-scans/Readme.md

 This is a possible README.md file summarizing the current report:

-# COVID-19 Diagnosis with 3D CNN and Lung-CT Segmentation¹[1]
+# COVID-19 Diagnosis with 3D CNN and Lung-CT Segmentation

 This repo presents a method for diagnosing COVID-19 from lung CT scans using 3D convolutional neural networks (CNNs) and lung segmentation.
 The report describes the data, preprocessing, methodology, and findings of the method.